 Lesley Batchelor OBE is Director General of the Institute of Export, the professional membership body for everyone involved in international trade.
-Here she gives an overview of what market research is and what you need to research before starting your international marketing and selling.
+Here she gives an overview of what market research is and what you need to research before selecting a market to sell to.

 Emerging markets across the world offer fantastic opportunities for UK companies, but it is essential to research thoroughly to avoid costly mistakes when selecting a market.
 You need to know far more than the GDP figures and headline statistics from your target company.

 Five important areas of market research are:

 Researching the Culture